yt-project/yt/doc/source/tour/plots.rst

 Callbacks are means of adding things on top of existing plots -- like vectors, overplotted lines, and so on and so forth.
-They have to be added to the plot objects themselves, rather than the :class:`PlotCollection`.
+They have to be added to the plot objects themselves, rather than the :class:`~yt.raven.PlotCollection`.
 You can add them like so:

 .. code-block:: python